 - To clean your boot or cast, mix a small amount of bleach with warm water and scrub.
 This will disinfect the item and help to keep your wounded area clean.

-Your doctor should provide you with a list of appropriate exercises to assist in recovery.
+Your doctor should provide you with a list of appropriate exercises to assist in ankle surgery recovery.
 At first, these will primarily be light stretches.
 As the healing process progresses, movement rotations will come into play.
 As the ability to put weight on the injured foot or ankle is regained, short amounts of walking and other activities that help strengthen the muscles around the injury will be allowed.
 Once you have regained the ability to stand on your injured leg, do the following exercises:

 - Standing soleus stretch- Face a wall and place your hands on the wall at chest height.
 Keep the healthy foot forward, knee bent, standing pigeon-toed.
 Bend your back knee slightly while leaning into the wall- you will feel the strain on your injured foot or ankle and that means it is stretching out the muscles.